-Georgia, for example, allows driving a golf cart on public roads given that the driver has purchased a permit, provides proof of insurance, and a drivers license.
+California, for example, allows driving a golf cart on public roads given that the driver has purchased a permit, provides proof of insurance, and a drivers license.
 Smaller cities and counties within the state have their own local ordinances regarding driving golf carts on public roads.
-Because of previous accidents in Lawrenceville, the city has enacted rules to prohibit golf carts on any street with a speed limit over 35 MPH and on streets with highway numbers.
+Because of previous accidents in Ontario, the city has enacted rules to prohibit golf carts on any street with a speed limit over 35 MPH and on streets with highway numbers.

 Dangers highlighted through crashes